wasp-os/wasp-os/README.md

 Introduction
 ------------

-Currently in its infancy wasp-os provides nothing more than a simple digital clock application for [PineTime](https://www.pine64.org/pinetime/) together with access to the MicroPython REPL for interactive testing and tweaking.
-However it keeps time well and has enough power saving functions implemented that it can survive for well over 24 hours between charges so even at this early stage it is functional as a wearable timepiece.
+Currently in its infancy wasp-os provides only a little more than a simple digital clock application for [PineTime](https://www.pine64.org/pinetime/) together with access to the MicroPython REPL for interactive testing and tweaking.
+However it keeps time well and has enough power saving functions implemented that it can survive for well over 72 hours between charges so even at this early stage it is functional as a wearable timepiece.